Federicamarini25/master-thesis/README.md

-# Master's Thesis: Functional Regression and Forecasting of River Flow
+# Master's Thesis
+# Predicting and imputing river flow using functional regression models: a spatial-temporal approach with OASI data

 This repository contains the materials and code for my Master's thesis: